Matteo842/SaveState/README.md

 ## Usage

 1.  **Launch** `SaveState.exe` or run `python main.py`.
 2.  **Configure Settings (Recommended on first launch):** Click the Settings button.
 Set your desired Base Backup Path where all backups will be stored in subfolders named after your profiles.
-Adjust other settings like max backups, theme, language, etc.
+Adjust other settings like max backups, Maximum source size, etc.
 3.  **Add Profiles:**
     * **Manually:** Click New Manual Profile, enter a name, and provide the full path to the game's save folder.
     * **Steam:** Click Manage Steam Games.
 Select a detected game and click Configure Selected Profile.
 The app will try to guess the save path; confirm or provide it manually.
     * **Minecraft:** Click the Minecraft button.
 Select a world from the list and click OK.
 A profile will be created using the world name and its folder path.
     * **Drag & Drop:** Drag a game's `.lnk` shortcut file from your Desktop or elsewhere onto the main application window.
 The app will suggest a profile name and start searching for the save path; you'll be prompted to confirm or enter it manually.
+    * **Multi Profile:** drop a `folder` containing multiple games on the main window.
+You can visualize all the profile of the folder and delete the profile you don't need.
+Then you can add all the profile to the list.
 4.  **Manage Profiles:**
     * Select a profile in the list.
     * Click **Run Backup** to back it up.